thomasvanhees/python-monorepo-poetry/README.md

     - `poetry`, installed via `pipx install poetry`.
 This should give you `poetry` with version 1.1.X.
         - Ran `poetry config virtualenvs.in-project true`
     - `pre-commit`, installed via `pipx install pre-commit`.
+    - `black`, installed via `pipx install black`.

 ## How is this monorepo structured?

 - `libs`: Contains Python packages that function as libraries, i.e., packages that every project can depend upon.
 Libraries can also depend upon each other.
-- `projects`: Actual applications that can be deployed elsewhere.
+- `apps`: Actual applications that can be deployed elsewhere.

 ## How was this monorepo created?